An official website of the United States government.

 • USDA.
 Forest Service.

-• Open access book, Chapter 9 (pages 203-229): Invasive Species in Forests and Rangelands of the United States: A Comprehensive Science Synthesis for the United States Forest Sector
+• Chapter 9 (pages 203-230) in open access book; see related resource: Invasive Species in Forests and Rangelands of the United States: A Comprehensive Science Synthesis for the United States Forest Sector

 Invasive species have a major effect on many sectors of the U.S. economy and on the well-being of its citizens.
 Their presence impacts animal and human health, military readiness, urban vegetation and infrastructure, water, energy and transportations systems, and indigenous peoples in the United States.
 They alter bio-physical systems and cultural practices and require significant public and private expenditure for control.
 This chapter provides examples of the impacts to human systems and explains mechanisms of invasive species' establishment and spread within sectors of the U.S. economy.